-Annotated by Ven.
-Ariyadhammika
+by Āyasmā Ariyadhammika

-- Due to the balanced and inspiring selction of chants, as well as for the sake of compatability, the WPN chanting Book has served as the basis for the SBS chanting book.
+- 1 Due to the balanced and inspiring selction of chants, as well as for the sake of compatability, the WPN chanting book has served as the basis for the SBS chanting book.
 Over time, suggestions for the inclusion of additional chants, as well as occasional improvements of existing translations were incorporated.
 Such changes were meticulously marked down in the endnotes, so that someone familiar with the SBS chanting book can straight away find the relevant differences, which can be useful when visiting a branch monastery of the Ajahn Chah lineage, in order to know in which places to revert to the original version. - Orig: "The Lord".
 The underlying Pāli term is "Arahant".
 "Lord", however, has connotations that do not fit well to the way the Buddha is portrayed in the discourses.
 In dictionaries "lord" is commonly defined as: "an appellation for a person or deity who has authority, control, or power over others, acting like a master, a chief, or a ruler."
 The "Worthy One" seems a better choice of terms, since it is also how "Arahant" was used in pre-Buddhist era.
-PTS explains: "[Vedic arhant, ppr. of arhati (see arahati), meaning deserving, worthy].
+PTS explains: "[Vedic arhant, ppr. of arhati (see arahati), meaning deserving, worthy] .
 Before Buddhism used as honourific title of high officials like the English "His Worship"; at the rise of Buddhism applied popularly to all ascetics (Dial.
 III.3-6)."
-Throughout this chanting book, all occurrences of "Arahant" have therefore been consistently translated as "Worthy One", thus substituting previous translations as "The Lord", "Noble One" etc. - Orig: "He has explained the spiritual life of complete purity".
-While "spiritual life" is not a bad translation, for the sake of consistency with the rest of the chanting book, this occurrence was changed to "holy life".
+Throughout this chanting book, all occurrences of "Arahant" have therefore been consistently translated as "Worthy One", thus substituting previous translations as "The Lord", "Noble One" etc. - 3 Orig: "He trains perfectly those who wish to be trained".
+The aspect of wishing to be trained is not found in the Pāli. - 4 Orig: "He has explained the spiritual life of complete purity".
+While "spiritual life" is not a bad translation, for the sake of consistency with the rest of the chanting book, this occurrence was changed to "holy life"